Life in the Way: When Real-World Pressures Make ERP Hard to Keep Up

 Each post focuses on a different theme that emerged from the study — bringing together lived experience, research insight, and practical ideas for what might help.

 Many people in my research described the difficulty of finding time and space for exposure work while managing jobs, studies, parenting, and everything else competing for their energy.
-Some had to make major sacrifices just to give ERP the focus it needed.
-Others got creative, finding brief moments in the day to practise between tasks, often while exhausted.
+Some made significant sacrifices to give ERP the focus it needed.
+Others found small ways to integrate it into daily life — practising between tasks, often while exhausted.

 Why This Happens